hobocz/dashboard-demo/README.md

     - It allows the ETL process to be easily implemented as a custom Django admin command.
     - It allows me to demonstrate proficiency with pandas because it's always useful to have pandas in your back pocket :panda_face:
 - Quick note: In my code I don't adhere strictly to 72 char lines.
 It's so short!
 I usually shoot for around 80ish.
 However I'm perfectly happy to adhere to any code standards, use formatters, prettifiers, etc.
+- *This is an ongoing/demo/template project.
+It's definitely incomplete and imperfect.*

 <p align="right">(<a href="#readme-top">back to top</a>)</p>